Terrex ICV: Terrex AV-81/82

-The Terrex project started off as a government-funded project to help develop a new generation of armoured personnel carriers for the Singapore Armed Forces (SAF).
+The Terrex project started as a government-funded project to help develop a new generation of armoured personnel carriers for the Singapore Armed Forces (SAF).
 Singapore Technologies Kinetics (now Singapore Technologies Engineering Land Systems) was chosen to design and manufacture the vehicle.
 The prototype Terrex AV-81 armoured fighting vehicle was exhibited for the first time at DSEi 2001.
 The initial AV-81 design utilised conventional coil-spring shock absorbers, but later variants introduced of hydro-pneumatic struts with real-time damping control.
 An electric-hybrid drive system was also developed.

 By mid-2004, one prototype and one pre-production model had been built and both were evaluated throughout Asia and Europe, where the vehicle was offered for a number of emerging wheeled armoured vehicle requirements.
 This was further influenced by the U.S. Army's emerging Interim Brigade Combat Team (IBCT) concept, which called for the need of wheeled armoured fighting vehicles (AFV) as opposed to tracked AFVs.

 Following an agreement in 2002 between ST Engineering and Turkish automotive manufacturer Otokar Otobus Karoseri Sanayi A.S., an improved Terrex prototype, Yavuz, was developed in conjunction with Otokar in 2005.
 Intended for production by Otokar for the Turkish Land Forces and possible export customers, it was equipped with a more advanced driveline and hydro-pneumatic suspension system and a number of changes from the AV-81, including a flat underbody instead of a V-shaped hull and revised rear suspension.
-While the Yavuz received no production orders, it attracted the attention of the SAF, which provided funding for the further development of the protoype as the Terrex AV-82.
+While the Yavuz received no production orders, it attracted the attention of the SAF, which provided funding for the further development of the prototype as the Terrex AV-82.

 In 2009, the SAF announced it would acquire at least 135 Terrex ICVs to replace its V-200 armoured vehicles, with all active Infantry and Guards battalions to begin training to operate from the vehicle in February 2010.
 The Second Battalion, Singapore Infantry Regiment, was the first unit to receive the Terrex as part of its shift into a motorised infantry battalion.